 A few years ago you needed two separate boxes as per this example.

 If your current setup resembles this example then upgrading to a new modern “Modem-Router” will vastly improve your Internet performance.
 You should do this as a first step

 However, all modems are not built the same and spending a few extra dollars can improve your speed, especially WI-FI speed.

 If you do not need a land-line, you have more flexibility.
-Modems supplied by your ISP or NBN provider can often be improved upon, however Telstra modems do provide a 4G fall-back option which means you will always have some internet, even if the NBN service fails.
+Modems supplied by your ISP or NBN provider can often be improved upon by using a DrayTek modem/router

 Another feature of ISP supplied modems is their poor Wi-Fi capabilities that may supply a reasonably strong Wi-Fi signal into the next room, but not much further.

 For powerful Wi-Fi through the house consider one of these options.

 Step 2) Reboot your Modem/Router/NBN Box at least once per week